jakobburkett/dvorak-hotkey-remap/README.md

 # dvorak-hotkey-remap
-Allows Dvorak keyboard layout users to use QWERTY layout hotkeys
+Allows Dvorak keyboard layout users to use QWERTY layout hotkeys on Windows